-After its inception, there has been a significant rise in the number of Canadian visas granted to Indian students, and a substantial number of students have begun to apply to numerous advanced trade requirement related diploma and Postgraduate diploma programmes in the country.
+After its inception, there has been a significant rise in the number of Canadian visas granted to Indian students, and a substantial number of students have begun to apply to numerous advanced trade requirement-related diploma and Postgraduate diploma programs in the country.

 How Does the Student Partnership Program Function?